 The source discovery and assessment phases at the Depot are complete.
-RODs and a ROD Amendment for the MI and Dunn Field are complete and have been signed by DDC, TDEC, and USEPA.
+RODs for the MI and Dunn Field and a ROD Amendment for Dunn Field are complete and have been signed by DDC, TDEC, and USEPA.
+IRACRs and OPS demonstrations of RA systems have been approved by USEPA.
+USEPA completed the Preliminary Close Out Report in May 2010.

-Several installation-wide assessments have been conducted to identify the presence of contamination at the Depot, as discussed in Section 3.1.1.
+Several installation-wide assessments were conducted to identify the presence of contamination at the Depot, as discussed in Section 3.1.1.
 Table 3-2 summarizes the spill sites that were identified through a review of the Spill Response Checklists provided by Depot personnel and in the database search report.